Young Hearts Run Free

 Twenty-five English football fans involved in the Heysel stadium disaster are extradited to Belgium on 9th September.

-Peter Tosh, founder of the reggae band The Wailers, dies on 11th September.
+Peter Tosh, founder of the reggae band The Wailers, is murdered at his home in Jamaica on 11th September, aged 42.

 On 23rd September an Australian court lifts the ban on the publication of Peter Wright's autobiography, Spycatcher.